DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo/README.md

             }
         }

-- To create an instance of the EFCoreDemoDbContext class we call EFCoreDemoDbContext constructor with PermissionProvider as parameter and display the data
+- To create an instance of the *EFCoreDemoDbContext*, pass *PermissionProvider* to its constructor.
+Then, you can query and display the data.

         using(EFCoreDemoDbContext dbContext = new EFCoreDemoDbContext(permissionsProvider)) {
             int i = 1;